kvesteri/sqlalchemy-continuum/docs/index.rst

 * relation_naming_function (default: lambda a: pluralize(underscore(a)))
     The relation naming function that is being used for generating the relationship names between various generated models.

     For example lets say you have versioned class called 'User'.
-By default SA-Continuum builds relationship from TransactionLog with name 'users' that points to User class.
+By default Continuum builds relationship from TransactionLog with name 'users' that points to User class.

 * track_property_modifications (default: False)
     Whether or not to track modifications at property level.

 * modified_flag_suffix (default: '_mod')
+    The suffix for modication tracking columns.
+For example if you have a model called User that has two versioned attributes name and email with configuration option 'track_property_modifications' set to True, Continuum would create two property modification tracking columns (name_mod and email_mod) for UserHistory model.

 * store_data_at_delete (default: True)
     Whether or not to store data in history records when parent object gets deleted.